-- Reinsurance contracts initiated by the Group that provide proportionate coverage: The later of the start date of the coverage period, and the date on which any underlying insurance contract is initially recognised. - Other (non-proportionate) reinsurance contracts initiated by the Group: The beginning of the coverage period of the group of reinsurance contracts or the recognition date of an underlying onerous group of insurance contracts issued.
+- Reinsurance contracts initiated by the Group that provide proportionate coverage: The later of the beginning of the coverage period of the group of reinsurance contracts, and the date on which any underlying insurance contract is initially recognised. - Other (non-proportionate) reinsurance contracts initiated by the Group: The beginning of the coverage period of the group of reinsurance contracts or the recognition date of an underlying onerous group of insurance contracts issued.